DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 a site specifically designed to (re)create dating opportunities, I felt it necessary to craft an image that was at least moderately compliant with gender norms.
-Match.com, knowing prevailing cultural dating practices, was “offering available norms for the act of recognition.”
+Match.com, knowing prevailing cultural dating practices, was "offering available norms for the act of recognition."
 [^17_Lindsay_21] Match.com never stated explicitly on the website when a wink should be used, but a mediating flirt option seems to be a convenient way for women to indicate interest without seeming aggressive.
 People